-How Omega 3 is beneficial to us?
+How Omega 3 is beneficial for us?

 1. Reducing risks in pregnancy – omega 3 supplements for pregnant women may help reduce the risk of very early birth, according to results of a new study published in the American Journal of Nutrition.
 The findings join other evidence that omega 3 supplements bring a slight extension of the pregnancy.
-These effects are very important for women with short pregnancies and that give birth of low weight babies.
+These effects are very important for women with short pregnancies and that give birth to low weight babies.

-3. Mood improvement – researchers note that some previous studies have indicated that lack of omega 3 fatty acids accompanied by a mood disorders and reduced cognitive function.
+3. Mood improvement – researchers note that some previous studies have indicated that lack of omega 3 fatty acids was accompanied by mood disorders and reduced cognitive function.
 Some studies have also suggested that omega-3 supplements may be used as additional therapy in neuro-psychiatric disorders, such as mood disorders, schizophrenia and Attention Deficit Hyperactivity Disorder (ADHD).
 The researchers explain that the period between the end of adolescence to early adulthood (ages 18-25 years in the study), is a very vulnerable period for the appearance of most of the psychiatric illnesses, including bipolar-disorder and schizophrenia.

-4. Omega 3 protects the brain from damage caused by junk food – a new study published in the British Journal of Nutrition in May 2013, shows that consumption of Omega 3 protects the brain from damage caused by eating foods high in bad fat such as junk food.
+4. Protecting the brain from damage caused by junk food – a new study published in the British Journal of Nutrition in May 2013, shows that consumption of omega 3 protects the brain from damage caused by eating foods high in bad fat such as junk food.
 The study found that fish oil prevents the adverse effects caused by junk food and excess fat in food.
 It is important to note that there wasn’t any effect on weight loss.
 Studies conducted over more than a decade show that high fat diet causes damage to the creation of nerve cells in the brain.
 Researchers from the University of Liverpool have found that a diet rich in omega 3 fish oil can prevent the damage by stimulating areas of the brain responsible for learning and memory.
 The researchers noted that the effect is created through changes in the metabolism of fats and carbohydrates.

 You’ll also find omega 3 in whole foods like seeds and nuts.
 Click here to read about the health benefits of nuts and seeds: